Pet Cancer Awareness Month

 All of this has been well documented by the Cornell College of Veterinary Medicine in their monthly newsletter Cat Watch.
 CATSTER Magazine repeatedly publishes articles about the connection of diet and disease.
-Mom particularly likes Dr. Karen Becker’s daily newsletter for all sorts of information on this topic and more.
+Mom particularly likes Dr. Judy Morgan's Live FB chats and her weekly newsletter as well as Dr. Karen Becker’s daily newsletter for all sorts of information on this topic and more.
 In the end, everyone comes to the same conclusion that our wellness starts with the diet – cats and dogs are “what they eat” – just like you humans!

 Why are you bringing that up now you might ask?
 Because of the high cost of caring for your pet if it contracts a serious disease - that’s why!